Ultra-Low Bitrate Perceptual Image Compression with Shallow Encoder: Experiments

 \subsection{Implementation}

 \textbf{Training Details.} Our training data consists of the training set of DF2K \cite{lim2017enhanced}, CLIC 2020 Professional \cite{toderici2020clic}, and the first 10K images from LSDIR \cite{li2023lsdir}.
 The data augmentation includes random horizontal and vertical flips.
 Stage 1 for AEIC takes over 300K iterations, using 512$\times$512 patches with a batch size of 8.
 In Stage 2, we use DF2K and CLIC 2020 to finetune AEIC for another 30K iterations with GAN incorporated, increasing the batch size to 32.
 Stage 3 for AEIC-SE takes only 5K iterations using 1024$\times$1024 patches with a batch size of 8.
+We set LoRA ranks to 32, and $\{\beta_1, \beta_2\}$ to $\{0.5, 0.001\}$.
 All models are trained using 2$\times$ RTX 3090 GPUs with PyTorch gradient accumulation and gradient checkpointing.
-Hyper parameters and additional training details are reported in the supplementary.
+Additional hyper parameters and training details are reported in the supplementary.

 \textbf{Test Data.} We adopt the test set of CLIC 2020 Professional \cite{toderici2020clic} (CLIC 2020 Test), the validation set of DIV2K \cite{agustsson2017ntire} (DIV2K Val) and Kodak \cite{kodak} following \cite{jia2024generative, li2024towards, Xue_2025_ICCV, Zhang_2025_ICCV}.
 CLIC 2020 Test and DIV2K Val contain 428 and 100 high-quality images with 2K resolution, respectively, while Kodak contains 24 images with a smaller resolution of 768$\times$512.
 We adopt the tiling techniques \cite{Zhang_2025_ICCV, wang2024exploiting, zhang2024degradation} on the Unet and VAE decoder for high-resolution images.